sponsorCoinAdmin/sponsorCoinProd/README.md

 1. Require Sponsor to be Child of Patreon
 2. Require Sponsor to have no Parent Patrion balanceOf Token affiliation.
 3. Require Sponsor to have no Child Agent affiliation
-4. Remove associated child agents from Sponsor.agentRecordKeys
+4. Remove associated child agents from Sponsor.agentAccountKeys
 5. Remove from Account ParentKeys, account.agentRecKeys
 6. Remove from Account.sponsorMap,
 7. Optional, If Sponsor account balanceOf is zero (0), Sponsor account may be deleted.

 Requirements to Delete Account
 1. Require Account to have No Sponsors, account.agentRecKeys must be zero (0).
-2. Require Account to have No Agents, account.agentRecordKeys must be zero (0).
+2. Require Account to have No Agents, account.agentAccountKeys must be zero (0).
 3. Optional, Require Account to have No Patreons account.accountPatreonKeys must be zero (0).
 4. Optional, Require Account to have No account.accountParentSponsorKeys must be zero (0).